sahilds1/tiny-tools/README.md

 websters1913.py --word pathos
 ```

-## llm_commit_message.py: Generate a commit message based on a diff input
+## llm_commit_message: Generate a commit message based on a diff input

 A command line tool to generate a commit message based on a diff input